Dovidoff/Home-labs/Pi-hole/docs/network.md

 The router normally handles DHCP and tells devices which DNS server to use.
 The D-Link router used in this lab has DNS handling issues that caused it to interfere with and bypass the Pi-hole configuration.

-Moving DHCP to Pi-hole solves this cleanly — Pi-hole assigns IP addresses directly to devices and tells them to use itself as DNS.
+Moving DHCP to Pi-hole solves this cleanly.
+Pi-hole assigns IP addresses directly to devices and tells them to use itself as DNS.
 The router is no longer involved in DNS at any point.

 The trade-off is that if the Pi-hole VM goes offline, devices cannot get an IP address and lose network access.
 This is acceptable in a lab environment.